Assessing the Distance for Probing the Nuclear Equation of State with Supernova Gravitational Waves: Introduction

 A quark-deconfinement phase transition in the PNS core, if it occurs, may cause a pressure drop, resulting in a mini-collapse to a more compact state.
 In rapidly rotating models, this can excite quasi-radial and quadrupole modes of the PNS \citep{abdikamalov:09}, while in slowly rotating models, it can couple to the flow asphericities \citep{zha:20, Kuroda22}, enhancing GW emission.

 GW signals carry information about their sources \cite{mezzacappa24gravitational}.
 Once detected, a key objective is to extract the source parameters from the waveform~\citep{mitra23, pastor24, nunes2024deep, Villegas25Parameter}.
 Because rotation strongly influences the dynamics, the GW signature may allow us to discriminate between a neutrino-driven explosion in slowly rotating progenitors and a magnetorotational explosion in rapidly rotating ones \citep{Logue12Inferring, Powell24Determining}.
 One can constrain the PNS mass and radius \citep{Bizouard21Inference, Bruel23Inference} as well as rotation \citep{abdikamalov:14, pajkos19}.
-If a supernova fails, it may be possible to identify the formation of black holes \cite{cerda:13, Pan18Equation, Shibagaki21, Powell25noEMCCSN}.
+If a supernova fails to explode, or if the stellar envelope later falls back onto the proto-neutron star, a black hole may form \cite{cerda:13, Pan18Equation, Shibagaki21, Powell25noEMCCSN, Eggenberger25Black}.
+Such events produce distinct gravitational-wave signatures \cite{Kuroda23Failed}.

 Constraining the high‐density nuclear equation of state (EOS) is another exciting prospect: since the PNS dynamics, and thus its GW signature, vary with the EOS \citep[e.g.,][]{richers:17, schneider19equation, Powell24GW, Villegas25Parameter}, GW observations provide a means to probe and distinguish between competing EOS models \citep{edwards2017, chao22determining, Wolfe23GW, CasallasLagos23Characterizing, Murphy24Dependence}.
 GW observations of neutron star mergers have already provided constraints on the EOS in the cold, $\beta$-equilibrated regime through tidal deformability measurements \cite{abbott18gw170817}, and future detections of the post-merger signal are expected to probe the hot, supranuclear phase of the remnant \cite{Takami14Constraining, Radice18Long}.
 CCSNe, in contrast, explore a distinct thermodynamic domain characterized by hot, lepton-rich matter.
 Consequently, supernovae and mergers probe the EOS under complementary conditions.